Understanding the CoreValve Procedure

 - Valve dysfunctions of the CoreValve device including but not limited to:

-- The valve frame does not open (expand) all the way
+- Valve frame does not open (expand) all the way.

-- Mitral valve regurgitation - a leaking valve between the left upper (left atrium) and left lower (left ventricle) chambers of the heart where blood flows backward through the valve
+- Mitral valve regurgitation - blood leaking backwards through the valve between the left lower chamber of the heart to the left upper chamber of the heart.

 - Unfavorable reaction by the body (allergic reaction) to:

-- antiplatelet agents - drugs that keep blood clots from forming
+- Antiplatelet agents - blood thinning medicines that keep blood clots from forming.

-- Complications at the area where the doctor opened the skin or related to opening the skin, including but not limited to:
+- Complications at the area where the doctor cut the skin or related to cutting the skin, including but not limited to:

-- stenosis - narrowing of a vessel (artery)
+- Stenosis - narrowing of a blood vessel (artery).

 In addition, you may experience other problems that have not been previously observed with this procedure.

-The CoreValve Transcatheter Aortic Valve Should NOT be Used for the Following People:
+The CoreValve Heart Valve Should NOT be Used for the Following People